-This grilled corn and chorizo dip is addictive.
+This grilled corn and chorizo dip recipe is addictive.
 It will ruin your life!
 Like for real, you will go to bed thinking about it and wake up hoping no one polished it off while you were sleeping.
-Don’t act like that’s just me!
-Seriously, this recipe is that good!
+But don’t act like that’s just me!
+Seriously, this recipe is that good!Jump to Recipe

 There are many corn dip recipes out there, but this one is my favorite.
 It is packed with so much flavor.
-But not only is it addictively tasty, it also looks beautiful.
-There are so many vibrant colors that pop out that it is the type of dish that really displays well.
+But not only is it addictively tasty, but it also looks beautiful.
+There are so many vibrant colors that pop out that it is the dish that really displays well.

-At first, Sarah turned her nose up at it, like “don’t mess with my corn dip recipe”, but now she prefers the dip with the chorizo in it too.
-It is a star player in this recipe and in my opinion it really makes it…addictive.
+At first, Sarah turned her nose up at it, like “don’t mess with my corn dip recipe,” but now she prefers the dip with the chorizo in it too.
+It is a star player in this recipe, and in my opinion, it really makes it…addictive.

 Grilled Corn is Best, But…

 You don’t have to grill the corn if you don’t have a grill or if you don’t want to fire it up.
 Grilling definitely makes the recipe a bit more involved.
-This isn’t the type of dish that you just fire up the grill for.
+If you don’t already have plans to grill, this isn’t the type of dish that you fire up the grill for.

-When it comes to grilling, we have a preference for charcoal but a gas grill works too.
-It you want to save on time we recommend boiling fresh corn.
-After a boil, you can even throw them in the oven and put the oven on broil to get that char flavor.
+When it comes to grilling, we prefer charcoal, but a gas grill works too.
+If you want to save on time, we recommend boiling fresh corn.
+After a boil, you can even put them in the oven on broil to get that char flavor.

-Boil and broil
+- Boil and broil

 Then we unwrap the corn from the husk and place them directly on the fireside to get that char.
-Be careful when handling the corn at this stage as they will be very hot.
+Be careful when handling the corn at this stage, as they will be boiling.
 Use grilling gloves (welders gloves used only for grilling are the best) or oven mitts to handle.

 Use a sharp knife to cut the corn off of the cob.